pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Show Databases

-We can use <code>show dbs</code> or <code>show databases</code> to get the list of currently existing databases.
-The three listed below are system-related databases which came with the installation.
+We can use <code>show dbs</code> or <code>show databases</code> to get the list of existing databases.
+The three listed below are system-related, and come with the installation.

 ```js
 show dbs